 "Rachel very much needs the company of her own kind just now.
 Don't just talk at her, girls, talk with her; listen to her; don't let her button up her feelings.
 A stiff upper lip is all very well, but only for public display.
 You girls are better than that.
 Take her into your hearts, show her the true heart of the Crater School, and you will have done all that I could hope or ask of you."

-Dismissed, encouraged, they bobbed their curtsey and went to the door; and as they left she said, "Oh, and don't take her onto the roof without a prefect with you.
+Dismissed, encouraged, they bobbed their curtsey and went to the door; and as they left she said, "Oh, and don't take her onto the roof without a prefect in attendance.
 Ask Rowany."

 Want more?
 Buy the book!

 Three Twins at the Crater School © Chaz Brenchley 2015/2021